A collection of recent works, including scores, videos, excerpts, and full performances. For a more complete list of works please go HERE

 Complete Work:

-In this Styrofoam Room – (fl, ob, cl, sop, vln, vc) performed by Kamratōn 8’00”
+(fl, ob, cl, sop, vln, vc) performed by Kamratōn 8’00”

 In this Styrofoam Room is the story of a bug, living in a trash heap, continually watching her unfertilized eggs wither and die, and begging for a lover to come along.